somphene/somphene.github.io/research/densityfunctionaltheory/index.md

 ### Future directions and Applications

-Computer vision (CV) can automate and accelerate the analysis of microscope images, revealing structure-property correlations.
-Cross disciplinary collaboration with Engineering departments like Physics, Mathematics, Chemistry, Computer Science are significant.
+Materials informatics and Cross disciplinary collaboration with Engineering departments like Physics, Mathematics, Chemistry, Computer Science are significant.